LeonardosGitHub/updateChildPolicies/README.md

 * Get access & refresh token from BIG-IQ, access token valid for 300 seconds, must use refresh token to extend the access token

+* Parent Policy setting
     * This playbook will set the "Header with no header value" based on the current setting of the parent policy.
+    * Verify the parent policy setting is set correctly, we will use this as the source of truth for updating the child policies.

 * Identifying the parent policy id
     * GET: